alanRizzo/trustar/README.md

 For example:
 * ["attr1", "attr2", 2]
-String are dictionary keys and integers are list indexes.
+String are dictionaries keys and integers are list indexes.